GoogleChromeLabs/quicklink/README.md

 ## Why

 This project aims to be a drop-in solution for sites to prefetch links based on what is in the user's viewport.
+It also aims to be small (**< 1KB minified/gzipped**).

 ## Installation